TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Module

 A Go module is a collection of packages.
-It is like a project.
+It is like a project or repository.

 #### Module initialization

 We use `go init mod <MODULE_PATH>` to initialize a module where `<MODULE_PATH>` is the path to our module on a repository platform like GitHub.
-We usually use one GitHub repository to host a module so the module path is `github.com/<ORGANIZATION>/<REPOSITORY>`.
+We usually use a GitHub repository to host a module so the module path is `github.com/<ORGANIZATION>/<REPOSITORY>`.

 Running the command generates a `go.mod` file that stores the module path and the Go version we are using.
 {% codeblocktag () %}